SeatizenDOI/the-point-is-the-mask/README.md

 </div>

+This repository is the official implementation of "The point is the mask: scaling coral reef segmentation with weak supervision" [ICCV-2025 Oral Presentation].

 Weakly Supervised Semantic Segmentation using UAV and ASV on coral reef.
 We use [SAMRefiner](https://github.com/linyq2117/SAMRefiner/) to perform refining during inference.